-- 1 The Council of States shall be composed of 46 representatives of the Cantons. - 2 The Cantons of Obwalden, Nidwalden, Basel-Stadt, Basel-Landschaft, Appenzell Ausserrhoden and Appenzell Innerrhoden shall each elect one representative; the other Cantons shall each elect two representatives. - 3 The Cantons shall determine the rules for the election of their representatives to the Council of States.
+- 1 The Council of States is composed of 46 representatives of the Cantons. - 2 The Cantons of Obwalden, Nidwalden, Basel-Stadt, Basel-Landschaft, Appenzell Ausserrhoden and Appenzell Innerrhoden each elect one representative; the other Cantons each elect two representatives. - 3 The Cantons determine the rules for the election of their representatives to the Council of States